florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/connectors/h2_fuel_system/models.rst

 Pipe diameter calculation
 =========================
-The pipe inner diameter is computed based on the hoop stress calculation similar as :ref:`gaseous hydrogen tank inner diameter <models-gaseous_hydrogen_tank-inner-diameter>`.
+The pipe inner diameter is computed based on the hoop stress calculation similarly to what is done in :ref:`gaseous hydrogen tank inner diameter <models-gaseous_hydrogen_tank-inner-diameter>`.
 But different from the one performed in gaseous hydrogen tank model, the pipe diameter :math:`D_{\text{pipe}}`, served as the outer diameter of the pipe line without insulation, is directly defined by user.